 Upload photos of any suspicious mole or lesion through our secure form.
 A specialist reviews them within 24 hours and advises if an in-clinic consultation is needed.
 This quick, confidential step provides reassurance and guidance.

-If required, attend our London or Hertfordshire clinic for a full, consultant-led examination.
+If required, attend our clinic for a full, consultant-led examination.
 Using dermoscopy and advanced imaging, your clinician assesses every area and explains treatment options, including surgical removal if necessary.

 Your consultant will explain whether a lesion should be monitored, removed, or biopsied.
 You will receive a clear treatment plan and ongoing support, so you know exactly what to expect throughout your skin cancer treatment.